What can a bee teach us about innovation?

 The fact that some bees behave like this was something that puzzled scientists for many years.
 After all these millions of years of evolution, why were there still bees that didn't seem to understand the dance?
 Who were unable to fly in the right direction?
 Natural selection should have made them gradually disappear.
 They were obviously completely useless.
 But scientists eventually realized that these bees were actually acting quite rationally.

 It's about exploitation vs. exploration.
 One simply requires the other.
 Because, of course, it would make sense for all the bees to join forces.
 If everyone pulled together and focused on the task at hand, they would be so much more efficient.
-A bit like when a company in a recession requires everyone to focus on sales and puts product development and brand building on the back burner.
+A bit like when a company in a recession requires everyone to focus on sales and puts product development and branding on hold.

 Tomorrow's business is created today